ankur-lakhmara/Spring-Boot-Project-Management-System-CRUD-App/README.md

 1. Clone the project
 2. Open in your IDE
 3. Install/Update the required packages
+4. Create a databased named : `product_db`
-4. Run the app
+5. Run the app
-5. Now App will open in your browser automatically. if not then enter `http://localhost:8080/` in your browser.
+6. Now App will open in your browser automatically. if not then enter `http://localhost:8080/` in your browser.
-6. Now you will saw app like this 👇👇👇👇
+7. Now you will saw app like this 👇👇👇👇

 ###
 To learn React and Java please mail me `developerport.co@gmail.com`